hanaken/GetYouTrend/README.md

-# This is get trend on twitter account
+This is a program which can get a trend from twitter account.